I’m Kate, and I love thumbing through a vintage cookbook.

 More about me

-I’m an enthusiastic home cook, trained by my mom (who still cooks dinner every night), cookbooks, and tv cooking shows.
+I’m an enthusiastic home cook, trained by my mom (who still cooks dinner every night), cookbooks, tv cooking shows, and endless recipe testing.

 Have a question or interested in working together?
-Contact me below!
+Contact me here: